-- 323 Christian Education of Children and Families (3) (PR: R-CE 301 or POI) An analysis of practices and programs in family and child education in the church from a developmental perspective.
-Emphasis on lesson planning and the development of teaching skills. - 324 Christian Education of Youth (3) (PR: R-CE 301 or POI) An analysis of contemporary culture and the role Christian education can play in the lives of young people.
-Emphasis on program design and the development of teaching skills. - 325 Christian Education of Adults (3) (PR: R-CE 301 or POI) An analysis of contemporary culture and the role Christian education can play in the lives of adults and older adults.
-Emphasis on program design and the development of teaching skills - 326 Recreation Leadership in Christian Education (3) (PR: R-CE 301 or POI) A study of recreational resources and materials, the philosophy of recreation, and its place in the church.
-Emphasis on development of leadership skills. - 330 Leadership in Congregations and Organizations (3) This course is an analysis of leadership styles, systems theories, and practices that strengthen congregations and non-profit organizations.
-Emphasis will be given to planning, visioning, working with governing bodies and boards, and fiduciary responsibilities. - 340 Advanced Teaching and Curriculum (3) (PR: R-CE 301) This course expands the capacity of teaching through intentional exploration and experience of various methodologies and considers the congregation's curriculum, overt and hidden, with special attention given to evaluating, designing, writing, and adapting print curriculum. - 405 Field Work in Christian Education (1.5-3) (PR: R-CE 301 or POI) Supervised field work in a church or institution done in the area of the student's interest (youth, handicapped, children, etc.) and approved by the professor.
-May be completed in one or two semesters or a summer. - 440 Christian Education Capstone: Program and Leadership Development (3) (PR: R-CE 301 or POI XL: RELG 440) An analysis of the profession of Christian education and how educational programs and leadership are exercised in the church.
-Students will do research projects and make public presentations of their findings. - 442 Directed Studies (3-6) See page 40. - 444 Internship (1-6) See page 40. - 446 Readings (1-9) See page 40. - 448 Research (1-9) See page 40. - 450 Seminar (1-9) See page 40. - 452 Special Projects (1-9) See page 40. - 458 Special Topics (1-6) See page 40.
+- 323 Advocacy and Ministry with Children and Their Families (3) An analysis of practices and programs in family and child education in the church from a developmental perspective.
+Emphasis on lesson planning and the development of teaching skills. - Ministries with Youth and Their Families (3) An analysis of contemporary culture and the role Christian education can play in the lives of young people.
+Emphasis on program design and the development of teaching skills. - 330 Leadership in Congregations and Faith Based Non-Profit Organizations (3)

+This course is an analysis of leadership styles, systems theories, and practices that strengthen congregations and non-profit organizations.
+Emphasis will be given to planning, visioning, working with governing bodies and boards, and fiduciary responsibilities. - 355 Womanist, Feminist and Liberation Theo-Pedagogies (3) (XL: WGST 355)

+This course provides students the opportunity to hear and examine the voices who have historically been structurally silenced and oppressed.
+It will examine major issues and thinkers in womanist, feminist and liberation theologies and pedagogies through integrative study.
+It will move from context to theology and into the pedagogies that emerge as we engage, empower and engage.

+- 405 Field Work in Christian Education (1.5-3) (PR: R-CE 301 or POI) Supervised field work in a church or institution done in the area of the student's interest (youth, handicapped, children, etc.) and approved by the professor.
+May be completed in one or two semesters or a summer.

+- Bible, Theology and Theory for Christian Education (3) (PR: R-CE 301, 310, 350, RELG 101, 110, 302 or POI) This course is an opportunity for students to demonstrate that they have learned to think critically about the intersection of bible, theory, theology and practical application, and requires students to identify a problem within a specific context of the community of faith, propose a solution, and support the proposition with new way of thinking to be enacted.
+Students will write an educational theory within the field of religion-Christian education and draw both from their major course work within the department as well as across the college's curriculum to address the selected topic in a holistic and integrated fashion.

+- 440 Christian Education Capstone: Program and Leadership Development (3) (PR: RELG 101, 110, 302; R-CE 301 or POI XL: RELG 440) An analysis of the profession of Christian education and how educational programs and leadership are exercised in the church.
+Students will do research projects and make public presentations of their findings.

+- 442 Directed Studies (3-6) See page 35.

+- 444 Internship (1-6) See page 35.

+- 446 Readings (1-9) See page 35.

+- 448 Research (1-9) See page 35.

+- 450 Seminar (1-9) See page 35.

+- 452 Special Projects (1-9) See page 35.

+- 458 Special Topics (1-6) See page 35.